Village of Westmont Green Page

 No Mow 'til Mother's Day

-In the Spring of 2021, the Village of Westmont launched a new initiative that invites residents to not mow their lawns through Mother’s Day for the purpose of helping the local ecology, specifically the habitats of pollinators.
-For more information, check out the program description in the NewsFlash section or this No Mow FAQ sheet.
-To participate, please fill out the No Mow Program online sign-up form.
+he Village of Westmont has created a unique initiative that invites residents to not mow their lawns through Mother’s Day for the purpose of helping the local ecology, specifically the habitats of pollinators.
+For more information, check out the program description in the NewsFlash section of the village website.
+In 2021, the Village of Westmont received the Pat Miller Community Engagement Award for its success with the No Mow 'til Mother's Day Program.

 Following are links to DuPage County, SCARCE and Waste Management recycling information and resources: